 What is Thomistic Philosophy?

-Thomistic Philosophy is inspired by the philosophical methods and principles used by Thomas Aquinas (1224/5-1274), a Dominican Friar and Theologian, in his explanation of the Catholic faith.
-Aquinas, who is most renowned for his Five Ways of Proving the Existence of God (despite providing other proofs), believed that both faith and reason discover truth, a conflict between them being impossible since they both originate in God.
+Thomistic Philosophy refers to the philosophical methods and principles used or inspired by Saint Thomas Aquinas (1224/5-1274), a Dominican Friar and Theologian, in his explanation of the Catholic faith.
+Aquinas, is most renowned for his Five Ways of Proving the Existence of God (despite providing other proofs), and therefore believed that both faith and reason discover truth, a conflict between them being impossible since they both originate in God.

 Topics of Thomistic Interest